confluentinc/confluent-kafka-python/examples/fips/README.md

 #### Steps to generate FIPS provider

-Steps to generate FIPS provider can be found on the [README-FIPS doc](https://github.com/openssl/openssl/blob/openssl-3.0.8/README-FIPS.md)
+You can find steps to generate the FIPS provider in the [README-FIPS doc](https://github.com/openssl/openssl/blob/openssl-3.0.8/README-FIPS.md)

 In short, you need to perform the following steps: